What is the New Homes Ombudsman?

 What is the New Homes Quality Code?

-The most exciting bit for us is that customers will now be able to allow professional snaggers to carry out a pre-completion inspection of the new home on their behalf, preventing paying clients from moving into an incomplete home.
-New Build Inspections are professional snaggers who can help with your pre-completion inspection.
-Get in touch with our team now to see what we can do for you.
-Call now on 0808 16 95 472
+The most exciting part for us is that customers will now be able to allow professional snaggers to carry out a pre-completion inspection of the new home on their behalf, preventing paying clients from moving into an incomplete home.

 How Do They Work Together?